PrinciplesDotDev/principles/principles/relatedness-pattern.md

 1. The words are next to each other.
 2. They follow the format: word, location(s)
 3. They are ordered alphabetically, and indexes use indentation to group sub-words.

-## Why

-Humans are good with patterns [1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4141622/).
-If the mind can recognise an overall pattern, it intuitively understands the rest of the code by understanding one part.

-[TOC]

 ## Article